 Whip the worries away with vihta

 Another part of the traditional sauna experience is whipping yourself with ‘vihta’ or ‘vasta’.
 Vihta is a whisk made of fresh birch twigs.
-While the idea of whipping yourself with birch twigs might seem just as peculiar as the idea of sweating naked in a hot room for fun, it is actually really good for the skin as it increases blood circulation.
+While the idea of whipping yourself with birch twigs might seem just as peculiar as the whole idea of sweating naked in a hot room for fun, it is actually really good for the skin as it increases blood circulation.
 It also leaves a wonderfully fresh smell on the skin.

 Forget about the time

-Another essential thing to know is that you don’t need to look at the clock during the sauna evening.
+Another essential thing to know is that you don’t need to look at the clock during a sauna evening.
 The point is to go to the sauna many times and to take breaks by cooling off on the terrace or by dipping in the sea or lake.
 You can also enjoy cold drinks while cooling off and maybe eat a sausage roasted in tin foil on the sauna stove.
 Wintertime is no exception to these rituals: then the cooling off is done by ice swimming, which is a big thing in Finland, or by rolling in the snow.
 The alternation of the hot and cold makes you feel invigorated and refreshed.

 The sauna evening ends with washing yourself.
 It is good to take a few minutes to let your body temperature return to normal before getting dressed.
 Remember to drink plenty of water after the sauna!